 Aside from the risk of accident you can get sick while traveling in Australia.
 A simple cold, food poisoning, a toothache…small annoyances of everyday life that can quickly eat up your travel budget if you do not have insurance.

-Australia is home to a variety of venomous creatures, including snakes, spiders, jellyfish, and marine animals like the blue-ringed octopus.
+Australia is also home to a variety of venomous creatures, including snakes, spiders, jellyfish, and marine animals like the blue-ringed octopus.
 While encounters with these creatures are relatively rare, it’s important to be cautious, especially in natural habitats, and know what to do in case of a bite or sting.

 Australia’s high pollen levels and unique flora can trigger allergies and asthma for some individuals.
 The country also experiences periodic dust storms and bushfire smoke that can affect air quality.
 Those with respiratory conditions should carry necessary medication and stay informed about air quality reports.